 Launching a new era of analytics-based threat detection solutions, XDR lets enterprise cybersecurity teams punch above their weight through integration of advanced security operations capabilities.
 In particular, XDR addresses today’s snowballing threat-scape by amplifying the speed, scale and scope of threat detection, connecting the dots across sparse data sources and siloed telemetry, and tracing an attack all the way back to its roots.

-XDR is also well suited to today’s cybersecurity business environment where organizations face a shortage of technical talent, new logistics challenges and exposure from the COVID-19 response and an ever-growing onslaught of attacks and breaches.
+XDR is also well suited to today’s cybersecurity business environment where organizations face a shortage of technical talent, new logistic challenges and exposure from the COVID-19 response, and an ever-growing onslaught of attacks and breaches.

 Despite the big promise, since its emergence last year, the XDR market is dominated by big vendor lock-ins, disabling a “best-of-breed” security ecosystem.
 Organizations can increasingly find products to correlate events and log data from across cloud workloads-to endpoint-and firewall, but only when committing to a single vendor.